microsoft/aitour-e2e-dev-with-prompty-and-ai-studio/README.md

 5. If you are taking advantage of the static front end site, edit the content in the _config.yml file as needed (specifically the title and description) -->

-# AI Tour BRK450 - Prompty, AI Foundry portal and practical E2E development.
+# AI Tour BRK450 - Prompty, Azure AI Foundry and practical E2E development.

 [![Azure AI Community Discord](https://dcbadge.vercel.app/api/server/ByRwuEEgH4)](https://discord.com/invite/ByRwuEEgH4?WT.mc_id=aiml-137032-bethanycheum)

-This repo is intended for resources of the breakout session: Prompty, AI Foundry portal and practical E2E development.
+This repo is intended for resources of the breakout session: Prompty, Azure AI Foundry and practical E2E development.

 ![an image of the session banner](img/session-banner.jpg)